 Federal Spending in Massachusetts.
-Massachusetts received approximately \$58.5 billion in contracts, grants, direct payments, insurance, loans and guarantees, and other spending from the federal government in federal FY 2015.
+Massachusetts received approximately \$58.6 billion in contracts, grants, direct payments, insurance, loans and guarantees, and other spending from the federal government in federal FY 2015.
 Massachusetts received 2.1 percent of all federal spending in FY 2015 versus 2.5 percent in FY 2014.
-Federal dollars to Massachusetts have dropped for the last three fiscal years, after a large increase in 2012.
-The state saw a 7.4 percent increase in grants, \$1.2 billion, but the other categories, loans, other financial assistance and contracts, decreased.
-Massachusetts federal contracts have declined over the last three fiscal years.
+Federal dollars to Massachusetts have dropped since 2012.
+Massachusetts federal contracts declined from 2012 to 2014, but increased 5.2 percent in 2015.
 The proportion of all Massachusetts federal contracts has averaged 2.9 percent over the last eight years.